serengil/decision-trees-for-ml/README.md

 # Decision Trees for Machine Learning

-This is the repository of Decision Trees for Machine Learning online course published on Udemy.
+This is the repository of **[Decision Trees for Machine Learning](https://www.udemy.com/decision-trees-for-machine-learning/?couponCode=DTML-BLOG-18)** online course published on Udemy.
 In this course, the following algorithms will be covered.
 All project is going to be developed on Python (3.6.4), and neither out-of-the-box library nor framework will be used to build decision trees.

-Course: https://www.udemy.com/decision-trees-for-machine-learning/?couponCode=DTML-BLOG-18 **(90% OFF over the regular price)**

 1- ID3 - [Documentation](https://sefiks.com/2017/11/20/a-step-by-step-id3-decision-tree-example/)